garronej/vite-envs-starter/README.md

 # Starter setup for [vite-envs](https://github.com/garronej/vite-envs)

-> NOTE: The current version requires the inclusion of node in the NGINX docker
-> image but this dependency will be removed in the next version of `vite-envs`.

 This is a starter setup to demonstrate how to set up [vite-envs](https://github.com/garronej/vite-envs) in a `Vite`/`TypeScript`/`Docker` WebApp.